Vote in the 2015 ALA elections on your Smartphone!

 Director, Office of ALA Governance

-CHICAGO — Did you know that you can vote in the 2014 ALA elections on your smartphone and other mobile devices?
-You are don't have to be tied to your desktop to cast your vote; you can vote virtually anywhere – in line at the grocery store, on the bus, at the hairdresser!
+CHICAGO — Did you know that you can vote in the 2015 ALA elections on your Smartphone and other mobile devices?
+You are no longer tied to your desktop to cast your vote; you can vote virtually anywhere – in line at the grocery store, on the bus, at the hairdresser!
 (But we do ask that you refrain from voting while driving!)
-Just log in using the URL and credentials that were sent to you between March 19 and March 21; it’s just that easy.
+Just log in using the URL and credentials that were sent to you between March 24 and March 26; it’s just that easy.
 So vote now and then continue on with your business!
-And when you’ve finished voting, you can download an “I Voted in the ALA Election” badge that you can attach to your Facebook page, tweets or wherever you want!
+And when you’ve finished voting, you can download an “I Voted in the ALA Election” badge that you can attach to your Facebook page, Tweets, or wherever you want!
 The polls will close at 11:59 p.m.
-Central time on Friday, April 25.
+Central time on Friday, May 1.

-For the sixth year in a row, the American Library Association is holding its election exclusively online.
-To be eligible to vote, individuals must be members in good standing as of Jan.
-31, 2014.
+For the seventh year in a row, the American Library Association is holding its election exclusively online.
+To be eligible to vote, individuals must be members in good standing as of January 31, 2015.
 Although the election is being conducted online, there remains one exception.
 Members with disabilities and without Internet access may obtain a paper ballot by contacting ALA customer service at 1 (800) 545-2433, ext.
 5. Those without Internet access at home or work can easily access the election site by visiting their local public (or in many instances academic or school) library.

-Information about the ALA election and the candidates can be found in “Your Guide to the 2014 Elections.”
-The guide is available as a flip book or in PDF format.
+Information about the ALA election and the candidates can be found in “Your Guide to the 2015 Elections.”
+The guide is available as a flipbook or in PDF format.
 This, as well as other information about ALA elections can be found on the Election Page on the ALA website.
 A special “pod” and feature slide on the ALA homepage will also take you directly to election information.

-Where will you be when you cast your vote in the 2014 ALA elections?
+So where will you be when you cast your vote in the 2015 ALA elections?